Page Designer

 Define the page-level attributes in the meta definition file for the page type.
 This example shows three attributes defined for a Search Results Title, Search Results Image, and Search Results Description.

-Prepopulating a region with default components is a best practice that guides a merchant in creating a page.
-To specify that a region contains specific components by default, use the default_component_constructors property in the meta definition file for a page type.
-You can also use this property in the meta definition file for a component type that includes a region.
-When the merchant creates a page in the Visual Editor using the page type or component type, the default components are already populated in the region.
-The merchant can delete the components if necessary.
+Prepopulating a region with default components guides merchants in creating pages.
+Use the default_component_constructors property in the meta definition file for a page type.
+You can also use this property for component types that include regions.
+When merchants create a page using that type, the default components are already populated.
+Merchants can delete these components if needed.

 The following example specifies that the main region of the page is prepopulated with a default component.
 The component has id commerce_layouts.productDetailand name Product Detail Layout.

 Each page type or component type requires a corresponding script file.
-The script file must have the same name as the type's meta definition file, but with a .js extension.
-For example, if the meta definition file for a promotions page type is promopage.json, the script file is named promopage.js.
+The script file must have the same name as the meta definition file but with a .js extension.
+For example, promopage.json requires a script file named promopage.js.

 The script file name can include only alphanumeric or underscore characters.
-Put the script file at the same location as its corresponding meta definition file.
-For example, for a component type named headlinebanner, you could include the meta definition file and the script file at the following locations :
+Put the script file at the same location as its meta definition file.
+For a component type named headlinebanner, the files would be at:

 mycartridge/cartridge/experience/components/assets/headlinebanner.json